SummaryRead the full fact sheet

 Quitline is an inclusive and culturally safe space for all, including the LGBTIQA+ community.
 An interpreter service is available for people who speak a language other than English.

 There is also an Aboriginal Quitline for people who smoke and identify as Aboriginal or Torres Strait Islander.
 Simply call and ask to speak with one of their qualified Aboriginal Quitline counsellors.

-has information, tips and tools to help you wherever you are along your quitting journey.
-Remember, you need to work on your habits and triggers for smoking or vaping, as well as your addiction to nicotine.
+has information, tips and tools to help you wherever you are at with your smoking or vaping.
+They can help you work on your habits and triggers for smoking or vaping, as well as your addiction to nicotine.

 - Winnall WR, Bellew B, Greenhalgh EM, et al. 2021, ‘’, in EM Greenhalgh, MM Scollo, MH Winstanley (eds), Tobacco in Australia: Facts and issues, Cancer Council Victoria.

 - Simons D, Shahab L, Brown J, et al. 2021, ‘’, in Addiction, vol. 116, no. 6, pp. 1319–1368.

 - The health benefits of smoking cessation: a report of the Surgeon General, 1990, Centers for Disease Control, Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, US Department of Health and Human Services.

 - Chun LF, Moazed F, Calfee CS, et al. 2017, ‘’, in Am J Physiol Lung Cell Mol Physiol, vol. 313, no. 2, pp. 193-206.